-Any farmer or rancher ages 18 to 35 is eligible to participate in the MOFB Young Farmers & Ranchers program.
+Missouri farmers and ranchers ages 18 to 35 are eligible to participate in the MOFB Young Farmers & Ranchers program.
 This group works to help young farmers build the relationships, knowledge and skills necessary to succeed as a leader in agriculture.

 Each state board district selects two families to serve on the state YF&R Committee each year.
 The annual Chairman of the committee also serves as an advisory member to the MOFB Board of Directors.
 Members also have the opportunity to serve on the national YF&R Committee and attend the YF&R national conference in the spring.

 Kyle Kendrick & Jessy Schomaker — Marion County